 I’m not sure how many of you have read this story.
-I come across this on my Facebook feed just this morning and I couldn’t put into words how blown away I was after reading her story.
+Stumbled upon this post early morning on my Facebook feed and her words shook up my core.
 The strength and achievements of this woman are truly astounding.
 This is a long read but it’s definitely going to be worth your while.
 I hope you take the time to read the full article here.

 When I was a kid, my only goal was to get a good education.
 I dreamed of attending Harvard or Stanford, and planned to become a doctor one day.
 I was the eldest of four daughters in a Pakistani Muslim family.
 We lived in Ruwais, a small town in the United Arab Emirates, where my father worked in an oil plant and my mother was a teacher.
 At school, I always stood out among the girls in my class—I was brash, clever, outspoken.
 I took pride in acing every test.
 When I brought home top marks, my father would celebrate by handing out sweets.